-One aspect of SC-1000 sets it apart from the rest: it is non-phosphate based, unlike most metal control products available.
-This is meaningful because those same products (phosphonic acid based) would directly conflict with phosphate removal efforts…but SC-1000 will not.
-Combined with Orenda’s PR-10,000 phosphate remover, the two products work in harmony.
+SC-1000 contains no phosphates, unlike most metal control products available.
+This is meaningful because those same products (many of which are phosphate-based) would directly conflict with phosphate removal efforts…but SC-1000 does not.

-When applied as directed, SC-1000 controls metal staining and carbonate scale while being fully compatible with the materials of pool & spa construction and other treatment chemicals.
-It can also do wonders for removing existing scale on heat exchangers, pool heaters, salt cells and other equipment.
+When used as directed, SC-1000 controls metal staining and scale while being fully compatible with the materials of pool & spa construction and other treatment chemicals.
+It can also do wonders for removing existing scale in pool heaters, salt chlorine generators, and other equipment.

 SC-1000′s formulation was awarded the Environmental Protection Agency’s Presidential Green Chemistry Award for its implementation of environment-friendly chemical technology.

-We commonly find confusion between calcium hydroxide (“plaster dust”, and eventually hardened crystallization of calcium on plaster and grout surfaces) and calcium carbonate scale.
-While the two are different calcium compounds, they are hard to tell apart.
+We commonly find confusion about what type of calcium deposits are actually in a pool.
+Is it carbonation?
+Calcium dust?
+Scale?
+Calcium crystals?
+While they are different calcium compounds, they are hard to tell apart.
 One way to think about it is this:

 - Scale (calcium carbonate) is formed when too much calcium is in solution in the water, and it falls out of solution and hardens on surfaces.
 It will be evident on the face of tile, inside pipes and heat exchangers, salt cells, etc. The hotter the water, the more likely scale will occur.
-It occurs due to an LSI violation of being above 0.3 on the saturation index.
+It occurs due to an LSI violation of being above +0.30 on the LSI.

-SC-1000 is not a replacement for balancing your water according to the LSI.
-It also cannot reverse the etching damage already done if you have calcium hydroxide crystallization occurring.
-It can help remove the calcium crystals, but the damage has already occurred within your plaster surface.
-SC-1000 is excellent at dissolving carbonate scale, however.
-Because of this, if you’re going to stray from the LSI safe zone, err to the high side, because scale is treatable.
-Etching is permanent.
+SC-1000 is not a replacement for balancing your water.
+It also cannot reverse etching already done.
+Because of this, if you’re going to stray from the LSI safe zone, err to the high side, because carbonate scale is treatable.
+Etching, however, is permanent damage.